steveb/ssh2telnet/README.md

 SSH related environment variables
 ---------------------------------
-- `USERNAME` name of ssh user to connect to
 - `PASSWORD` password set for user account
 - `KEY` string of public key to connect to ssh